mgifford/drupal-security/src/web-server.rst

 still vulnerable.

-On your web server, it is good to ensure that SSL configuration permits only TLS version 1.2. unfortunately some common web browsers still do not support the latest version of TLS.
+On your web server, it is good to ensure that SSL configuration permits only TLS version 1.2.
+Unfortunately some common web browsers still do not support the latest version of TLS.
 Fortunately, as of `September 2015`_, the latest version of all major web browsers support only secure TLS 1.0, 1.1, and 1.2 by default.
 Check if the `SSL services employ only AES`_ with key lengths 256 bits